Phil Collins Albums Ranked Worst to Best

 Fans responded in a big way, as Collins sold more than 25 million albums in the U.S. alone during the '80s.
 That success eventually stopped working in his favor as Genesis reached their own sales plateau with the release of 1986's multiplatinum Invisible Touch not long after Collins' mega-hit No Jacket Required.
 A backlash in the '90s led to a quick leveling off of Collins' commercial fortunes.

-He left Genesis in 1996, then completed his discography – so far, anyway – with an album that became his first-ever not to reach the U.K. Top 5 (2002’s Testify) and another that represented his lowest-ever U.S. chart finish (2010’s Going Back, which reached only No. 34).
-A lingering back problem then sent Collins into retirement, and there hasn’t been another album since then.
+He left Genesis in 1996, then completed his discography – so far, anyway – with an album that became his first-ever not to reach the U.K. Top 5 (2002's Testify) and another that represented his lowest-ever U.S. chart finish (2010's Going Back, which reached only No. 34).
+A lingering back problem then sent Collins into retirement for a while, and there hasn't been another album since then.

 But how do they all stack up?
-To find out, click through the above gallery for our list of Phil Collins Albums Ranked Worst to Best.
+To find out, check out our list of Phil Collins Albums Ranked Worst to Best.